2:20pm PT by Scott Feinberg

 He explains that a fascination with The Danish Girl script, but also a desire to return to a surrogate family of sorts, motivated him to sign up for another film with Hooper, who previously had directed him in the 2005 TV miniseries Elizabeth I and the 2012 movie Les Miserables.

-He reveals how he prepared for Danish Girl while simultaneously promoting Theory — including meeting with members of the trans communities in all of the major cities he visited for Theory-related activities — and how he grew to understand and empathize with their plight. ("What was astounding was how little progress there has been," he says — although he feels optimistic that recent developments, such as the recent decision of Caitlyn Jenner to share her story, may change that.)
+He reveals how he prepared for Danish Girl while simultaneously promoting Theory — including meeting with members of the trans communities in all of the major cities he visited for Theory-related activities — and how he grew to understand and empathize with their plight. ("What was astounding was how little progress there has been," he says — although he feels optimistic that recent developments, such as the recent decision of Caitlyn Jenner to share her story, may change that.)was this idea that if you are a woman, and your male self is a mask, playing a man would feel like a kind of suit of armor he was putting on to suppress his true femininity.""]

 And he dissects how his Danish Girl co-star Alicia Vikander stacks up next to the many other fine actresses with whom he has worked, including Michelle Williams, Anne Hathaway and Felicity Jones, all of whom earned Oscar noms for their performances opposite him.
 (Hathaway won.)